osakaruhub/Tasker/README.md

 For the group:
 Our Build software is Gradle, and our project lies in 'app'.
 Therein lies a build config file and the source code for our project.
-Please also put diagrams (doesnt just have to be PlantUML, pictures are also ok) for our project to visualise the implementation.
+Please also put diagrams (doesnt just have to be PlantUML, pictures are also ok) for our project to visualise the implementation. what we are still missing:
+Connection between Handler and GUI
+Database
+Login (seems far-fetched)
+extra UI (Terminal, commandline)